New Student Orientation Fee/Transfer Transition Fee

 Student Activity Fee

-All undergraduate and full-time graduate students in a degree program are assessed the Student Activity Fee.
+All full time undergraduate and graduate students enrolled in 9 or more credit hours in a degree program are assessed the Student Activity Fee.
 The student activity fee supports programs, events, and services that enhance the quality of student life at RIT.

 Wellness Education Fee

 The Wellness Education Fee is assessed for classes offered through the Center for Intercollegiate Athletics and recreation.
 Please see the course catalog for the fee associated with each course.

 The Wellness Fee Credit reflects the allowable credit for the wellness fee requirement based on a student’s degree program status, course registration and program requirement.